greg-raven/Uncommon-Sense/_posts/2012-08-14-three-forms-of-capital.md

 tag: 'Walter Wriston'
 ---

-Capital will always go where it’s welcome and stay where it’s well treated.
+Capital will always go where it's welcome and stay where it's well treated.
 Capital is not just money.
-It’s also talent and ideas.
-They, too, will go where they’re welcome and stay where they are well treated.
+It's also talent and ideas.
+They, too, will go where they're welcome and stay where they are well treated.